yawen32/data-512-a2/README.md

 ## Tables

+**Note that data of each table are saved as a CSV file includes in this repository.**

 1. 10 highest-ranked countries in terms of number of politician articles as a proportion of country population
 ![table1](https://user-images.githubusercontent.com/26759376/32348924-aa856986-bfd2-11e7-879b-907ab48a1af8.PNG)
 2. 10 lowest-ranked countries in terms of number of politician articles as a proportion of country population